heptarch/heptarch.github.io/drafts/tarkovsky.md

 float into the closet and colour my dreams.
 I have never slept so richly.
 But the riches of Florence would soon recede into the background.

-The Institute itself was little more than a cluttered stockroom of the great director's final effects: dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids.
+The Institute itself was little more than a clutter of the great director's final effects: dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids.
 The